MP Estate Planning UK

 Key Takeaways

-• Real-life examples show how routine actions can create inheritance tax risk.
+• Real-life examples show how routine actions can create inheritance tax risk — even when a trust deed appears sound.

-• Focus on value, control and who benefits when assessing exposure.
+• Focus on value, control and who benefits when assessing IHT exposure.

-• Keep clear records and make sure behaviour matches the legal structure.
+• Keep clear records and make sure day-to-day behaviour matches the legal arrangement.

-• Mixed ownership of property often causes the biggest disputes.
+• Mixed ownership of property often causes the biggest disputes with HMRC.

 Why HMRC scrutiny matters for trusts and estates in the UK

-A few missed forms or unclear records can turn an ordinary estate into a tax problem.
-Small reporting slips often trigger questions about value, who controlled assets and whether gifts were genuine.
+A few missed forms or unclear records can turn an ordinary estate into a full-blown IHT problem.
+Small reporting slips often trigger HMRC questions about value, who controlled assets and whether gifts were genuine.
+With IHT receipts rising year on year — driven largely by frozen allowances and rising property values — HMRC is paying closer attention to trust and estate returns than at any point in recent memory.

-We see common failings that trip up trustees and an executor.
+We see common failings that trip up trustees and executors time and again.

-• Missing paperwork or late returns that leave gaps in the timeline.
+• Missing paperwork or late filing of trust tax returns (SA900) and IHT forms that leave gaps in the timeline.

-• Unclear beneficial ownership or informal use of funds.
+• Unclear beneficial ownership or informal use of trust funds — particularly bank accounts where the settlor continues to make personal payments.

-• Relying on a deed alone rather than matching behaviour to the stated purposes.
+• Relying on a trust deed alone rather than matching everyday behaviour to the stated purposes of the trust.

-Practical help from an accountant or adviser usually means checking filings, reconstructing records and correcting returns early.
-That reduces the chance of a long dispute.
+Practical help from a specialist trust adviser usually means checking filings, reconstructing records and correcting returns early.
+That reduces the chance of a prolonged dispute and protects the family from unexpected IHT bills.

 When planning becomes a dispute

-Planning crosses into challenge when benefits are enjoyed informally or actions drift from the declared purposes.
-That is when IHT exposure rises and questions follow.
+Planning crosses into challenge territory when benefits are enjoyed informally or actions drift from the declared purposes of the trust.
+That is when IHT exposure rises and HMRC enquiries follow.
+A trust is a legal arrangement — not a magic shield.
+The trustees are the legal owners and must act accordingly.

 Quick risk checklist

-• Can you find contracts, bank records and dated correspondence?
+• Can you find the trust deed, bank records and dated correspondence for every key decision?

-• Who paid the bills and who lived in the property?
+• Who paid the household bills and who lived in the property — and can you prove it?

-• Are beneficiary rights clearly recorded and acted on?
+• Are beneficiary entitlements clearly recorded and consistently acted on by the trustees?

 If you spot gaps, seek early advice.
+As Mike Pugh says, “Plan, don’t panic.”
 For a practical note on structuring and debt planning, see our guide on inheritance tax structuring and debt planning.

 A thoughtful scene depicting a professional meeting in a modern office environment, focusing on inheritance tax scrutiny.
 In the foreground, two business professionals, a middle-aged man in a tailored suit and a woman in a smart dress, are seated at a polished conference table covered with documents and a laptop.
 They are engaged in a serious discussion, reviewing financial charts and tax forms.
 The middle layer features a wall-mounted screen displaying a graph with fluctuating tax rates, symbolizing scrutiny.
 In the background, large windows let in natural light, illuminating the city skyline.
 The atmosphere conveys tension and seriousness, highlighted by soft, diffuse lighting to evoke a sense of professionalism and urgency.
 The perspective is slightly tilted to emphasize the low angle of the table, putting emphasis on the individuals.